The impact of ransomware attacks

 3.1 Cyber security insurance

-A growing number of organizations have purchased cyber security insurance coverage to recover costs; therefore, forensic teams need to meet insurers’ requirements for documentation and execution of incident response activities.
+A growing number of organisations have purchased cyber security insurance coverage to recover costs; therefore, forensic teams need to meet insurers’ requirements for documentation and execution of incident response activities.

 4 Recover from the attack and avoid recompromise